terastion/robotics-final-project/README.md

 `roslaunch robocourier action.launch`

 > **Note:** If you encounter any troubles, it is likely due to missing libraries.
-Use  `pip instal XXX` command to install necessary libraries.
+Use  `pip install XXX` command to install necessary libraries.

 ## Challenges, Future Work, and Takeaways

 **Challenges:**
-- **Sensor Integration:** Ensuring seamless integration and synchronization of data from multiple sensors.
-- **Navigation Accuracy:** Achieving precise navigation in dynamic environments with moving obstacles.
-- **Object Handling:** Designing a gripper mechanism that can handle various object shapes and sizes.
+- **Navigation Accuracy:** Due to the proximity of the orange lines in the maze, the camera often detects orange pixels outside of its intended path, which causes the robot to veer slightly off course, which could mean that the robot fails to grab the desired object.
+This is not a challenge that we were able to resolve fully due to the position and angle of the camera.
+However, one strategy we used to reduce the likelihood of this is to prioritize the detection of orange pixels towards the middle of the camera image.
+This decreased the likelihood of the robot from veering off course due to the camera having stray orange pixels in its image.
+- **Image Recognition**: None of the team members had a lot of experience using PyTorch or other image recognition models, so it took a lot of time and searching to figure out a good approach.
+Eventually, we settled on training our own image recognition model by taking thousands of pictures of the objects using the robot camera.
+This approach led to much greater accuracy in image detection over trying to fine-tune a previously trained model.

 **Future Work:**
-- **Enhanced Object Detection:** Implementing advanced machine learning techniques for better accuracy.
-- **Multi-Robot Coordination:** Expanding the system to coordinate multiple robots for collaborative tasks.
-- **Environment Adaptation:** Improving the robot's ability to adapt to new and changing environments.
+- **Enhanced Object Detection:** Given our success with the image recognition model, it could be possible to adapt it to recognize even more types of bottles, expanding the possible objects it can recognize.
+This would involve taking more pictures of the bottles using the robot camera and training a new model using this data.
+However, for the sake of our project and the small maze we are working with, we chose to train an image recognition model for just 3 different bottles.
+- **Multi-Robot Coordination:** One feature we wanted to explore during this project but could not was the possibility of having more than one robot performing delivery tasks simultaneously.
+This would involve the two robots communicating with each other so as to avoid colliding paths.
+This would also involve rewriting the main path-finding algorithm to take other robot(s)'s positions into account when finding the shortest path to an object.

 **Takeaways:**
-- Practical experience with SLAM and robotic manipulation.
 - Understanding the challenges and solutions in autonomous navigation and object handling.
 - Insights into the integration of various robotics components and algorithms.
+- Learn how to train and use an image recognition model.

 ## GitHub Repository